edwardslabs/POPM/README.md

 * prefix: The command prefix to use the bot without /msging it directly

 ####database (only works with Postgres at the moment)
+* type: Backend software to use.
+Currently supports MySQL and Postgres
 * dbname: Name of the database
 * user: Username for the bot to connect
 * host: The host of the database server (usually localhost)